Online Professional Development

 - Understanding students' religious liberties

 How to Receive a Scholarship

-Scholarships for the $180 program are only available to current classroom teachers and administrators.
+Scholarships for the program ($180 value) are only available to current classroom teachers and administrators.
 They are not available to substitute teachers, teacher candidates or classroom teachers who are enrolled in an education program/course at a college or university.
 To be considered for a scholarship, you must complete the application and agree to:

 - Complete the online course within three months of receiving your scholarship.

 - Write a thank-you note for Gateways to send to your sponsor.